Blurt-Blockchain/blurt/doc/witnesses/README.md

 ```
 import_key 5KABCDEFGHIJKLMNOPQRSTUVXYZ
 ```
-Note: the key should start with a 5
+Note: The key should start with a 5 as per the example key above.

 **Add private brain key to config.ini to sign blocks as a Witness**